Rubber Plant Care: Stop Yellow Leaves & Root Rot (Ficus elastica)

 4. Change water weekly: keep it fresh to prevent rot

-5. Wait for roots: this takes 4–6 weeks
+5. Wait for roots: usually 4–6 weeks

 Method 2: Soil Propagation

-1. Take a cutting as described above
+1. Take a cutting as above

 2. Let the cut end dry for an hour (to prevent rot)